sillsdev/ptx2pdf/docs/documentation/Triggers.md

 include any USFM codes such as `\s1` that contain a number, and nor can it include any blank lines.

+Note that piclists require a space after the book id, but this is deleted in the trigger code, and should not be present in `\addtrigger`.

 As a more friendly interface, separate trigger files  may be used.
 Both job-wide (```[jobname].trigger```) and SFM-file specific (```Whatever.SFM.trigger```) trigger files are checked.